-Exponential Smoothing: A Beginner's Guide to Getting Started
+Exponential Smoothing: A Guide to Getting Started

 Navigate to:

 Exponential smoothing is a time series forecasting method that uses an exponentially weighted average of past observations to predict future values.
+In other words, it assigns greater weight to recent observations than to older ones, allowing the forecast to adapt to changing data trends.

 What is exponential smoothing?